 Covering over 2,000 acres in Boyds, Maryland, Black Hill Regional Park offers a wide variety of activities including hiking, picnicking, boating, and guided nature programs.
 Visitors can enjoy spectacular views over Little Seneca Lake, and hikers, bikers, and horseback riders can explore miles of trails in the park.
 There is also a visitor center that hosts nature programs and offers interpretive tours throughout the year which are child-friendly.

-Harpers Ferry National Historic Park is located about an hour outside of D.C. in Harpers Ferry, West Virginia, and was the site of an important battle in the American Civil War.
+Harpers Ferry National Historic Park is located about an hour outside of Washington in Harpers Ferry, West Virginia, and was the site of an important battle in the American Civil War.
 The park covers over 2,300 acres and also crosses into Maryland and Virginia.
 Visitors can enjoy a variety of scenic hiking trails and exploring the historic town, ranger-guided tours, craft shops, museums, and restaurants.

 Harpers Ferry National Historic Park is open year-round, but some areas may be inaccessible in the winter months.
 Admission costs to the park are higher if entering per vehicle than if arriving on foot or bicycle, and you can also purchase an annual pass to save money.